 What Is An Excavator?

-Over the years, excavators have gained ground in the industry, and as a result, they’ve slowly edged out backhoes on many job sites.
-With advancements in hydraulic technology, zero tail swing models, and increased efficiency, many contractors have swapped their backhoes for excavators.
+Over the years, excavators have gained traction in the industry and have slowly edged out backhoes on many job sites.
+With advancements in hydraulic technology, zero-tail-swing models, and increased efficiency, many contractors have swapped their backhoes for excavators.
 These machines come in multiple sizes, from compact mini excavators to full-size heavy-duty diggers, giving operators more flexibility for different job types.

 Typical Excavator Features